The Cabinet of Antigua and Barbuda

 applicants shall not be allowed to change their name via Deed Poll or any other means for the issuance of the Antigua and Barbuda passport.

-who would normally require a Visa to enter, may obtain a Visa waive on Arrival provided that they hold one of the following valid travel documents at a cost of US$ 100 valid for 30 days.
+who would normally require a Visa to enter may obtain a Visa waiver on Arrival provided that they hold one of the following valid travel documents at a cost of US$ 100 valid for 30 days.

 - USA Visa or ‘Green Card’

 - Canadian Visa or Permanent Residence card